 - Financial Experts Answer Your Questions About Money and COVID-19

 - How Credit Card Companies are Helping During the Pandemic

 - What to Do if You’re Struggling to Make Monthly Payments

 Looking for Financial Help?

 Looking for some financial help during these tough and uncertain times?
-I’m currently opening up slots to my financial counselling program, and have just reduced the prices on all my online courses to make the more accessible.
+I’m currently opening up slots for my financial counseling program, and have just reduced the prices on all my online courses to make the more accessible.
 Moreover, I’ve just opened up a scholarship program so if you still want to enroll but can’t currently afford to, you can apply for a scholarship here.